zjunlp/NLPCC2024_RegulatingLLM/README.md

 ## 📖 Citation

-Please cite our paper if you use SafeEdit or XXX.
+Please cite our paper if you use SafeEdit.

 ```bibtex